 Artificial intelligence (or machine learning) chatbots, on the other hand, use natural language processing (NLP) technologies to understand the intent behind the question and solve the customer’s problem without any human assistance.

-Natural language processing models help an artificial intelligence chatbot to identify hundreds of different questions, making it very useful for big enterprises in public sectors and private segments like telecommunications, banking, and insurance, as it can serve thousands of customers automatically, perform complicated tasks on its own, and recognize more advanced scenarios.
+Natural language processing models help an AI-powered chatbot to identify hundreds of different questions, making it very useful for big enterprises in public sectors and private segments like telecommunications, e-commerce, real estate, banking, and insurance, as it can serve thousands of customers automatically, perform complicated tasks on its own, and recognize more advanced scenarios.
 All of these lead to an improved user experience.

 If you are curious about chatbot technology or how chatbots work, you can read our comprehensive article that covers this topic.